Special health programs

 AmeriHealth Caritas District of Columbia (DC) has special programs to help you get and stay healthy.
 You do not need a referral for any of these programs.

 AmeriHealth Caritas District of Columbia (DC) has care management programs for enrollees who have special health care needs, behavioral health conditions, and chronic conditions, such as heart disease or high blood pressure.
-These programs can help you learn more about your condition.
-They can help you manage your condition.
+These programs can help you learn more about your condition and help you manage it.
 They may help improve your quality of life.

 A Care Manager will work with you to help you manage your care.
-They will send you information about your condition, call you to find out how you are doing.
-They will help you to get program services.
+They will send you information about your condition, call you to find out how you are doing, and help you get program services.
 If you would like to change your Care Manager, call our Enrollee Services department at 202-408-4720 or 1-800-408-7511, 24 hours a day, seven days a week.

 You can sign up for a program in the following ways.